gruntwork-io/docs/_docs-sources/guides/style/markdown-style-guide.md

     "What is Foo?
 Why would I extend it?"

 1.  `## Topic`: The rest of your headings should start from level 2.

+### Table of contents

+Markdown doesn't include native syntax for a table of contents.
+While a TOC can help users find relevant content on longer pages more easily, they are difficult to maintain manually, and easily get out of sync with the content.

+Because both GitHub (where our code and READMEs are hosted) and Docusaurus (where our documentation is hosted) provide an auto-generated table of contents based on the headers in the document, you should generally _omit_ a TOC from your document and rely on the rendering context to provide one.

+You may make an exception to this rule in order to provide smaller, inline TOCs which enumerate only the items within a given section of the document, as a means of introducing what comes next.

 ### Intermediate line breaks